• STRENGTH IN PARTNERSHIP

 The UCLA Activist-in-Residence program seeks to strengthen the infrastructure of social transformation by supporting local movement leaders, community organizers, and artists with university resources.
 Conceptualized as a sabbatical, the residency allows for time and space to reflect upon complex challenges, envision new campaigns and projects, and connect with university faculty, students, and staff.

 It is our objective to “turn the university inside out” and invite artists, community organizers, and movement leaders to undertake power-shifting scholarship and pedagogy focused on social change.
-This program provides opportunities for activists to engage with the UCLA community to develop and strengthen their capabilities, work, and commitment towards social, racial, spatial, and gender justice.
+This program provides opportunities for activists to engage with the UCLA community to develop and strengthen their capabilities, work, and commitment towards racial, economic, and social justice.

 The residency takes place annually from January through May.
 Each activist will hold a part-time UCLA appointment, receive a gross salary of $7,500 over the five-month period, and may also receive up to $2,500 in research support in the form of reimbursement for allowable expenses through campus purchasing.
 In addition, activists will have shared office space and paid parking.
 This residency does not include benefits.